stillwater-sc/dfa-documentation/content/introduction/derivation.md

 4. dot product

-The operator {{< math >}}$z = alpha * x + y${{< /math >}} is frequently used, and although redundant, tends to be added as the fifth operator, and referred to as the _saxpy_ operator for "Scalar Alpha X Plus Y".
+The operator {{< math >}}$z = alpha * x + y${{< /math >}} is frequently used, and although redundant, tends to be added as the fifth operator, and referred to as the _axpy_ operator, short for "alpha X plus Y", where _alpha_ is a scalar and _X_ and _Y_ are vectors.
 The _dot product_ is also referred to as the _inner product_.
 The _inner product_ is an operator that
 brings two vectors together into a scalar representing a measure how much the vectors point in the same direction.
 The _outer product_ is an operator that expands two vectors into a matrix: for vector